Zagreb travel guide

 Tomislav Square features the Art Pavilion, fronted by a monument to Croatian Renaissance painter Andrija Medulic.
 King Tomislav rises on horseback at the southern end of the square.
-Starcevic Square is home to the City Library and Hotel Esplanade, and gives access to the Botanical Gardens and Frane Bulic monument.
+Starcevic Square is home to the City Library and Hotel Esplanade, and gives access to the Botanical Gardens and Frane Bulic Monument.
 In Marulic Square the University Library building stands as a magnificent example of Art Nouveau architecture.
 Mimara Museum is on Roosevelt Square, and the neo-Baroque Croatian National Theatre stands on Marshal Tito Square.
-Any or all of these squares are worthy of attention and it is best to just stroll around them all; there are great photo opportunities.
+Any or all of these squares are worthy of attention and it is best to just stroll around them all, camera in hand.

-Tourist attractions in Zagreb, Croatia's capital, are manifold.
-The area with the most things to see in Zagreb is the old town, where a stroll through the cobbled streets is in itself an experience.
+Tourist attractions in Zagreb are manifold.
+The area with the greatest concentration of things to see in Zagreb is the old town, where a stroll through the cobbled streets is in itself an experience.
 One of the main attractions in Zagreb's delightful medieval centre is the Croatian History Museum, which is housed in an 18th-century Baroque palace called Vojkovic-Orsic-Rauch.
-There is a sequence of town squares, at the end of Praska Street in the old town, which are a must see for visitors; each square boasts its own historical features and attractions, making the area a veritable party pack for tourists.
+There is a sequence of town squares, at the end of Praska Street in the old town, which are a must-see for visitors; each square boasts its own historical features and attractions, making the area a veritable party pack for tourists.

 For those intrigued by ancient history, the Roman town of Andautonia is close to Zagreb and well worth a visit.
 This very interesting archaeological site has excavations open to the public and an informative little museum where artefacts from the town and greater region have been collected.
 For a walk through centuries of Zagreb's proud but turbulent history visit the Mirogoj Cemetery.
 Many prominent Croatians are buried here and it is said to be one of the most beautiful cemeteries in Europe.